You are currently viewing: Medela - English

 Getting things ready before birth is key.
 Even if you’ve breastfed before, take expert advice on twin feeding.

 Enlist family and friends ahead of your due date to help around the home.
-Passing responsibility for any cooking, cleaning and shopping you usually do will allow you to focus on breastfeeding – something Robin, mum of four, Canada, found invaluable: “My mother-in-law stayed with us for the first two months,” she says.
+Passing responsibility for any cooking, cleaning and shopping you usually do will allow you to focus on breastfeeding – something Robin, mom of four, Canada, found invaluable: “My mother-in-law stayed with us for the first two months,” she says.
 “I don’t know what we’d have done without her!”

 Manage your expectations, too.
 Breastfeeding twins will take time to learn, sleep will be rare, and you might be largely housebound initially.

-“It’s very full-on at the beginning, so expect life to be feeding, feeding, feeding,” says Helen Turier, who, in addition to being Support Services Manager at the UK’s Twins and Multiple Births Association (Tamba), is a qualified nurse and mum of three children, including twins.
+“It’s very full-on at the beginning, so expect life to be feeding, feeding, feeding,” says Helen Turier, who, in addition to being Support Services Manager at the UK’s Twins and Multiple Births Association (Tamba), is a qualified nurse and mom of three children, including twins.
 “Your breastfeeding journey may be longer, especially if your multiple babies have been in special care.”

 Having skin-to-skin contact with your babies as soon as possible after the birth is the best way to get breastfeeding off to a good start.1 So put this in your birth plan and discuss your intention to breastfeed with your birth partner and healthcare professionals in advance, including considering what will happen if your babies are premature or need to spend time in special care.